ChaosBest/AutoMLP/README.md

 More details and experiment data could be found in our paper "AutoMLP: A Framework for the Acceleration of Multi-Layer Perceptron Models on FPGAs for Real-Time ...".
 And if you any question or want some adjustment from this work, it will become our pleasure and please don't hesitate to contact us.

-C. Chen, B. da Silva, C. Yang, C. Ma, J. Li and C. Liu, "AutoMLP: A Framework for the Acceleration of Multi-Layer Perceptron Models on FPGAs for Real-Time Atrial Fibrillation Disease Detection," in IEEE Transactions on Biomedical Circuits and Systems, vol. 17, no. 6, pp. 1371-1386, Dec.
+C. Chen, B. da Silva*, C. Yang, C. Ma, J. Li* and C. Liu*, "AutoMLP: A Framework for the Acceleration of Multi-Layer Perceptron Models on FPGAs for Real-Time Atrial Fibrillation Disease Detection," in IEEE Transactions on Biomedical Circuits and Systems, vol. 17, no. 6, pp. 1371-1386, Dec.
 2023, doi: 10.1109/TBCAS.2023.3299084.

 Including: